brianwisti/rgb-brain-hugo/site/content/post/2017/07/logging-money-in-org-mode.md

 - budgeting
 - tools
 title: Logging Money In Org Mode
+updated: 2024-02-01 20:23:17-08:00
 ---

 ![attachments/img/2017/cover-2017-07-31.png](../../../attachments/img/2017/cover-2017-07-31.png)

-I am setting up Emacs [card/Org](../../../card/Org.md) to track how I use my money.
+I am setting up Emacs [Org](../../../card/Org.md) to track how I use my money.
 This is a healthy habit, which I applied in the past with a little paper notebook.
 This needs to be as easy as that little notebook, or I will never use it.

  >
  > **2020-03-01**